Post Summary: Visiting Zion National Park

 What kind of rental car do you need in Zion National Park?

 For Zion National Park, any rental car you want will work.
-Unless there has been major flooding in the Kolob Canyon region, all the park roads are acessible for 2wd vehicles.
+Unless there has been major flooding in the Kolob Canyon region, all the park roads are accessible for 2wd vehicles.

 How to use Zion National Park’s Shuttle